When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Instructions:

-1. One player is Grandma and stands with their back to the other kids.
+1. One player is “Grandma” and stands facing the wall.

-3. Grandma can turn around at any moment and the others must freeze.
+3. Grandma can turn around at any moment.
+When she does, everyone must freeze.

-4. If Grandma sees someone move, that person is out.
+4. If Grandma sees anyone move, that player is out.

-5. The last person creeping forward or the first person to touch the wall wins.
+5. The first person to touch Grandma’s shoulder wins the round.

 Egg Jousting